Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Introduction

+Linking tool mentions across executable code and textual descriptions can be formulated as an entity resolution (ER) task \citep{getoor_entity_2012,christophides_overview_2020}.
+ER usually aims to select and match occurrences of the same entity across different databases.
+In this context, entities are generally defined by structured attribute-based representations.
+In our work, we extend ER to the case where the entities to match come from two different media, text and source code, and appear as mentions in context.
+A related but distinct area of research is entity linking (EL), which associates entities mentioned in text with corresponding entries in a knowledge base (KB).
+When domain-specific KBs are available, EL can provide representations to facilitate entity resolution across heterogeneous sources.

-~\\In this work, we introduce CoPaLink, an entity linking approach that automatically links tool mentions across the two complementary representations of a workflow: executable code and the associated publication.
-Notably, this is a different setting from classical EL, as the target of the linking is not a KB, but executable code.
-This leads us to explore two complementary approaches: (i) directly linking mentions across the two modalities, and (ii) linking mentions in each modality to a shared KB.
-We refer to this overall task as \textit{intermodal entity linking}.
+In this work, we introduce CoPaLink, an entity resolution approach that automatically links tool mentions across the two complementary representations of a workflow: executable code and the associated publication.
+Our setting differs from conventional ER tasks because entity mentions are observed in two complementary representations of the same workflow.
+We investigate two complementary strategies: (i) direct entity resolution across the two representations, and (ii) indirect resolution through a shared external knowledge base when available.
+We refer to this setting as \textit{intermodal entity resolution}.
 Furthermore, as the two sources are different genres of token sequences, the task can also be viewed as cross-modal alignment.
-Recent progress has been made on cross-modal alignment, especially to align textual and visual data (e.g., \cite{yarom2023you}).
+Recent progress has been made in cross-modal alignment, especially in aligning textual and visual data (e.g., \cite{yarom2023you}).
 However, as far as we know, no existing work addresses alignment between text and workflow code at the level of individual workflow steps.